MuertoGB/WinXI/README.md

 _Key features:-_
 - Clean, friendly and easy to use UI built for novice and expert users alike
+- The 'Show Hardware' toggle instantly shows you which hardware was rated
 - View and generate Windows Experience Index scores with minimal effort
+- Imgur API for super simple and immediate upload for sharing
 - Built using the WInSAT API for high compatibility
+- In-Depth assessment mode
+- High DPI support
+- Self monitoring for missing resources like fonts and patches
+- Uncaught exception handling with log generation
 - Options to save scores as text or an image
-- Imgur API for super simple and immediate upload for sharing
+- Option to reset WinSAT with one click
+- Portable with easily managed settings
 - Automatic power adapter detection
-- High DPI support
-- In-Depth assessment mode
-- Option to reset Winsat with one click
-- Portable with easily managed settings
-- Uncaught exception handling with log generation
-- Self monitoring for missing resources like fonts and patches
-- The 'Show Hardware' toggle instantly shows you which hardware was rated

 **System Requirements**
 ```